 For men, the suggestion is to leave your rings and watches at home.
 For women, the suggestion would be to have a nice simple pair of earrings and either a bracelet or necklace.
 This way the accent the overall look for photos without distracting from the engagement ring.

-I will also want to take photos of your engagement ring, so a little ring cleaner will go a long way to make your engagement ring sparkle.
+I will also want to take photos of your ring, so a little ring cleaner will go a long way to make your ring sparkle.

 I’m Late, I’m Late, for a Very Important Date